ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 The `onSignIn` function sends JWT received from Google's sign-in page to the `{{ login_url }}`, which is a backend endpoint to handle the received JWT.
 The `onSignIn` function also triggers

+# Backend Auth Implementation

+## JWT and Session Cookie

+The callback function forwards the JWT receivd from Google to the `/auth/login` endpoint of the backe end FastAPI.
+The back end then create the user if one doesn't already exist and create a session.
+The back end return a respose with "Set-Cookie: session_id=xxxxxx" in the Header.

 ## Backend endpoint for login